collective/collective.zopeconsul/README.rst

 consul_ignore
     Skips setting consul key values.
 Useful if you have multiple instances that share the same code.
-You can set this value on specific instnaces and no key/values will be set in consul.
+You can set this value on specific instances and no key/values will be set in consul.